microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamChannelMessage.md

   - `[UserScopeTeamsAppInstallationId <String>]`: key: id of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: key: id of workforceIntegration

-MENTIONS <IMicrosoftGraphChatMessageMention[]>: List of entities mentioned in the chat message.
+MENTIONS <IMicrosoftGraphChatMessageMention1[]>: List of entities mentioned in the chat message.
 Currently supports user, bot, team, channel.
   - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
 Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
   - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
-  - `[Mentioned <IMicrosoftGraphIdentitySet>]`: identitySet
+  - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet1>]`: chatMessageMentionedIdentitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.